Pinoy Big Brother: All In: Week 7

 On Day 47, Big Brother told Michele and Fifth that Alex was just a houseguest and that she will be leaving the house by the end of the week.
 The two of them divulged this to the other housemates; they also told their plan of holding a party for her.
 They thought of not noticing Alex the next day.
 For two days, the housemates ignored Alex; with this they were able to get the send-off party for her at the picnic area the next day.

 Meanwhile, Ranty, Loisa, and Jane were tasked to sit on each of their own islands in the swimming pool the next day.
 They are not allowed to leave this island and only Alex can deliver them their needs.
 Only the three of them will be allowed to communicate with Alex.
 Later that night, they used only one of the islands, but due to heavy rains that night, they were allowed to step off the island.
 They were later transferred to the activity area.
 After the roof was completed, they were transferred back to the island.
 Alex was given time the next day to "rescue" the three housemates using a life saver within one minute; she was successful.

 Meanwhile, many of the dominoes have fallen and the other housemates had to exert extra effort to complete the artwork.
-Many of these have been caused by mishandling some dominoes, which, when fall, caused the succeeding dominoes to fall also.
+Many of these have been caused by mishandling some dominoes, which, when they fall over, caused the succeeding dominoes to also fall.
 In the evening of Day 48, to finish the weekly task, they were tasked to do a domino fall; they failed to finish the task after three chances.
 In the live episode aired on Day 49, Alex exited the house.
 In the same night, Cheridel entered the house.